 - Externship hours vary based on clinical site

 Books & Software: $550

-Additional Expenses: $105 Some students may incur additional expenses for required immunizations & STNA training.
+Additional Out-of Pocket Expenses $105 Some students may incur additional expenses for required immunizations & STNA training.
 See the program cost sheet for detailed information.

 Financial Assistance is available for those who qualify from a variety of sources.
 Check out all your options on the Financial Aid page.

 Medical Assistants are employed in private medical practices, clinics, hospitals and medical laboratories.
 Specific jobs held by Medical Assistants include, but are not limited to, physician’s medical assistant, medical office receptionist, billing clerk, office manager, and clinical supervisor.